EMT / Paramedic Program Admission

 Please contact Karen Holt, Health Sciences Enrollment Specialist for information and assistance in applying and registration.

-- Submit an ApplyTexas higher education application and indicate Paramedic as your major and the date of desired enrollment.
+- Submit an ApplyTexas higher education application and indicate EMT or Paramedic as your major and the date of desired enrollment.

 - Submit an official high school transcript or GED scores and transcripts from all other colleges attended.
 Graduates of the EMT program must be 18 years of age and have a high school diploma or GED to be eligible to challenge the state/national certification exams.

 - Attend a personal guidance interview with the Health Sciences Enrollment Specialist located in the Patterson Health Sciences Center.
 An appointment is advised and can be obtained by phoning 903-823-3351.

 - Provide verification of Current EMT or Advanced EMT certification/licensure in the state where paramedic licensure will be sought, if applying to the Paramedic program.

 - Submit documentation of successful completion of an American Heart Association Basic Life Support for Health Care Provider course.
 Card/Certificate must not expire prior to the expected date of graduation.
 Initial and renewal courses are available from the Texarkana College Continuing Education Division.